 Obviously if you want everything ready sooner, just head to the kitchen a bit early and get started on your cookup.

-These super bowl recipes require minimal cooking and are all easy and quick recipes to put together.
+These paleo and Whole30 super bowl recipes require minimal cooking and are all easy and quick recipes to put together.
 Put on some upbeat music, get out all your ingredients, and get cooking!
 You’ll be done before you know it.

 Heat the coconut oil in a large skillet over medium-high heat.